reedstonefood/sinatra_boilerplate/README.md

 - This article on [deploying a simple Sinatra App with Postgres to Heroku](https://medium.com/@dmccoy/deploying-a-simple-sinatra-app-with-postgres-to-heroku-c4a883d3f19e)
 - [This post](https://nickcharlton.net/posts/structuring-sinatra-applications.html) helped me organize multiple controllers in a way I was happy with

-[^1]: This is hosted on Heroku's free tier.
+<a name="footnote1">1</a>: This is hosted on Heroku's free tier.
 This means that if no-one has visited the site in the last 30 minutes, it shuts down, and thus will take a few seconds to load up again.
 Therefore it's important to remember that this is not indicative of the typical response time of this lightweight app.